SafeHome.org may receive compensation from some providers listed on this page. Learn More

 When it comes to high-quality security systems, Vivint is one of the best on the market.
 Their security systems are among the most innovative in the industry, and their cameras are top of the line.

-I recently spent about two weeks putting these cameras through their paces, learning all about their features and their functionality.
-And I have to say, I’m extremely impressed.
-But all those features and functionality do come at a price.
+I came to this conclusion after spending about two weeks putting these cameras through their paces, learning all about their features and their functionality.
+And I have to say, I was extremely impressed.
+But, full disclosure, all those features and functionality do come at a price.

 If you read my full hands-on review of Vivint, you know that these cameras are top of the line as standalone pieces of equipment, but when they’re part of a Vivint smart home security system, they really shine.
 That said — you wouldn’t want them as standalone pieces of equipment.
 We’re going to get into all of that and more, but first let’s talk pros and cons.

-One thing I loved about Vivint was the ease-of-access to our cameras, using both the Vivint mobile app and the Smart Hub.
-The Vivint app and Smart Hub act as your main controls.
-You’ll be able to view your livestream footage, set custom actions, watch recorded video, and lots more using these controls.
-In my experience, both are top-notch in almost every way.
+One thing I loved about Vivint cameras was the ease-of-access.
+Using both the Vivint mobile app and the Smart Hub you can view your live video, set custom actions, watch recorded video, and lots more.
+In my experience, both user experiences were top notch in almost every way.

 Of course, these cameras aren’t perfect; there are a few gripes to note, so stick around for that.
 But overall, a Vivint smart home system handles very well as a seamless, integrated unit.
 With the Outdoor Camera Pro installed in your driveway, for example, and the Indoor cam in your living room, these two cameras can both monitor your property and blend into the background, which are huge draws in modern tech.